-Figure 4 Research Methodology
+Research Methodology

-Research was designed to determine impact of ODI by using Pre and Post comparison.
-So, research was designed into three stages; 1) pre-ODIs 2) ODI 3) post-ODIs.
+The research was designed into three stages; 1) pre-ODI 2) ODI 3) post-ODI.

-- 1) The Pre-ODI stage is for collecting data and determine the current situation.
-In this stage, researcher prepare instrument, doing data collection and data analysis.
-There are three instruments used in this research which were twenty questions of questionnaire, interview guide and observation checklist.
+- 1) In the Pre-ODI stage data was collected to identify the current situation.
+In this stage, researcher prepared instruments, did data collection and data analysis.
+There were three instruments used in this research, a questionnaire composed of twenty questions, interview guide and observation checklist.
 All three instruments were created based on WBL.
-Each instrument was generated from four quadrants of brain (I-Control, I-Explore, I-Preserve, I-Persue), four questions per variables.
 Validity test and reliability test were done before questionnaire was distributed.
-The actual respondent of this study were 34 employees of SC Siam Supply and Sounds Partnership who work in production team.
-Respondents required to rate on a 6-point Likert-type scale from strongly disagree to strongly agree.
-All data were recorded and analyzed by SPSS program version 11.5. - 2) ODIs was designed as 4 steps of implementing OD interventions.
+The actual respondents of this study were 34 employees of SC Siam Supply and Sounds Partnership who worked in production team.
+Respondents were required to rate on a 6-point Likert-type scale from strongly disagree to strongly agree.
+All data were recorded and analyzed using a statistical analysis program - 2) ODIs were designed with four steps.
 WBL was applied in this stage by connecting four quadrants of brain through process of Awareness, Idea creation, Action and Sustainable.

-The first step was to communicate with employee to show the advantages of improve work environment and well-being of employees.
-It is to create self-awareness as a turning point for change.
-Second step was to explore for an appropriate solution for improving.
+The first step was to communicate with employee to show the advantages of improvement work environment and well-being of employees.
+It was to create self-awareness as a turning point for change.
+The second step was to explore for an appropriate solution for improving.
 Session was created for idea collection, blend and determine the action.
-Moving forward to the next step by taking an action by implementing with collaboration of employees.
+Next step was taking an action by implementing with collaboration of employees.
 The last step was to refreeze change with sustainable session.

-3) Post-ODIs was the final stage of research methodology.
-Researcher collect information after implemented ODIs.
-All data were recorded and analyzed by SPSS.
-Descriptive statistic, Inferential statistic, Content analysis and Participant observation were used in data analysis and applied to test the hypothesis.
+3) The post-ODI was the final stage of research methodology.
+The researcher collected information after implemented ODI.
+All data were recorded and analyzed using descriptive statistic, inferential statistic, Content analysis and Participant observation were used in data analysis and applied to test the hypothesis

-3. Findings and Data Analysis
+Findings and Data Analysis

-From table 1, of all 30 respondents, 40 percent are male and 60 percent are female.
+From table 1, based on 30 respondents, 40 percent are male and 60 percent are female.
 The majority are 36 to 45 years old at 73.33 percent.
 About two out of third work at SC Siam Supply and Sounds for 3 years and more (66.67 percent).